Poznań: Interbellum

+World War II

-During the German occupation of 1939–1945, Poznań was incorporated into the Nazi Germany as the capital of Reichsgau Wartheland.
-Many Polish inhabitants were executed, arrested, expelled to the General Government or used as forced labour; at the same time, many Germans and Volksdeutsche were settled in the city.
-The German population increased from around 5,000 in 1939 (some 2% of the inhabitants) to around 95,000 in 1944.
+During the German occupation of 1939–1945, Poznań was incorporated into Nazi Germany as the capital of the Reichsgau Wartheland.
+Many Polish inhabitants, even children as young as ten, were executed, arrested, expelled to the General Government or used as forced labour.
+Polish children were also kidnapped and deported to an infamous camp for Polish children in Łódź.
+At the same time, many Germans and Volksdeutsche were settled in the city.
+The German population increased from around 5,000 in 1939 (about 2% of the inhabitants) to around 95,000 in 1944.

 The Jewish community's history in the city dates back to the 13th century.
-In the past, the Jewish council in Poznan became one of the oldest and most important Jewish councils in Poland.
-The pre-war Jewish population of at least about 2,000 were mostly murdered in the Holocaust.
-A concentration camp was set up in Fort VII, one of the 19th-century perimeter forts.
+In earlier centuries, the Jewish council of Poznań became one of the most important in Poland.
+On the eve of World War II, there were at least about 2,000 Jews in the city.
+Most were murdered in the Holocaust, primarily in the Chełmno extermination camp and other sites of mass execution.

+A German Nazi concentration camp was established in Fort VII, one of the 19th-century perimeter forts.
 The camp was later moved to Żabikowo south of Poznań.
+The Stalag XXI-D German prisoner-of-war camp for Allied POWs of various nationalities also operated in the city.

+The Polish resistance was active in Poznań, with various organizations operating in secrecy.
+An underground Polish parliament was also established in the city.

-The Nazi authorities significantly expanded Poznań's boundaries to include most of the present-day area of the city; these boundaries were retained after the war.
-Poznań was captured by the Red Army, assisted by Polish volunteers, on 23 February 1945 following the Battle of Poznań, in which the German army conducted a last-ditch defense in line with Hitler's designation of the city as a Festung.
-The Citadel was the last point to be taken, and the fighting left much of the city, particularly the Old Town, in ruins.
-Many monuments were also destroyed, including Gutzon Borglum's statue of Woodrow Wilson in Poznan.
+The German occupation authorities significantly expanded Poznań’s boundaries to include most of the present day area of the city (these borders were retained after the war).
+Poznań was captured by the Red Army during the Battle of Poznań on 23 February 1945.
+The city had been designated a Festung.
+The Citadel was the last point to succumb to the assault.
+The fighting left much of Poznań in ruins, especially the Old Town that was severely damaged.
+Many monuments, including the statue of Woodrow Wilson by Gutzon Borglum were destroyed and removed.